jeff-winn/homebridge-automower-platform/README.md

 Be advised, because this plug-in uses cloud services, service disruptions or outages are possible as it relies solely on the aforementioned cloud services to manage the communication with your mowers(s).

 #### Hardware Requirements
-- The Automower *must* have an Automower Connect module installed on-board the device.
+- The Automower *must* have an Automower Connect module installed.
 For more information, please contact your local Husqvarna Automower dealer.

 #### Supported Capabilities
 - A switch to control whether each mower (based on configuration - see documentation):